Bangkok Survival Guide

 South-East Pharmacy map: https://goo.gl/maps/LJHnriB8EFT2

 Bangkok has a lot of first class International hospitals and is a major international medical tourism hub.
 Most doctors are English-speaking.
+A visit to a doctor will cost 300-500 baht.
 Many visitors come to Bangkok to seek medical treatments at a lower cost than is available in their home countries.
-Apart from surgery, health check-up packages and dental treatment are very popular and good value for money.
+Apart from surgery, health check-up packages and dental treatment are popular and good value for money.
 General health check-up packages run from around 3000 baht to 18000 baht depending on the content.
 Specialist packages such as cancer screening are also available.
 Dental treatment is cheaper than in western countries.

 True Coffee @ Siam Paragon